JosephBARBIERDARNAL/Research-internship-SHARE-Study/README.md

 If individuals say that a doctor has ever told them that they have/had cancer, then the SHARE Study considers these people to have cancer.

+# Missing values

+Because there was a lot of missing values, I have decided to fill them in.
+Main problem : I have a mixed data-type and most of the imputation's algorithms do not overcome this problem.
+So I have decided to use a random forest algorithm who predicts the missing values with the observed values.
+It is based on a research paper from D. Stekhoven and P. Bühlmann published in 2011 (available [here](https://academic.oup.com/bioinformatics/article/28/1/112/219101)).

+This imputation has a different interests : it does not require any particular distribution of variables and works for mixed data sets.

 # Relationship between cancer incidence and each variable

 Here are the tests I did.
 This is not the main part of the analysis but I consider it as a good start when doing data analysis.
 All tests were done for each variable in relation to the cancer incidence and see if there were significant differences (at the p<0.05 risk level).
 I also calculate the Cohen's d and Cramer's V for the significant tests.